samarti/wemeep-users-service/README.md

 ## TODO
 - Add authentication to the database
-- Use a separate Docker Hub container for the DB
+- Protect the API
+- Check for SQLInjection